patriciogonzalezvivo/thebookofshaders/08/README.md

 <div class="codeAndCanvas" data="cross-scale.frag"></div>

-Do the following excersises to understand deeply how it works
+Try the following exercises to understand more deeply how this works.

-* Uncommenting line 40 of above code to see the space coordinate being scale.
+* Uncomment line 42 of above code to see the space coordinate being scaled.

-* See what happens when you comment the translations before and after the scaling on line 35 and 37.
+* See what happens when you comment the translations before and after the scaling on lines 37 and 39.

 * Try combining a rotation matrix together with a scale matrix.
 Be aware that the order matters.
-Multiply the matrix first and at the end the vectors.
+Multiply by the matrix first and then multiply the vectors.

-* Now that you know how to do draw different shapes, and move, rotate and scale them is time to make a nice composition.
+* Now that you know how to draw different shapes, and move, rotate and scale them, it's time to make a nice composition.
 Design and construct a [fake UI or HUD (heads up display)](https://www.pinterest.com/patriciogonzv/huds/).
-Use the following ShaderToy example by [Ndel](https://www.shadertoy.com/user/ndel) as inspiration and reference.
+Use the following ShaderToy example by [Ndel](https://www.shadertoy.com/user/ndel) for inspiration and reference.

 <iframe width="800" height="450" frameborder="0" src="https://www.shadertoy.com/embed/4s2SRt?gui=true&t=10&paused=true" allowfullscreen></iframe>

-### Other uses for matrixes: color - YUV
+### Other uses for matrices: YUV color

-[YUV](http://en.wikipedia.org/wiki/YUV) is a color space use for analog encoding of photos and videos that use the range of human perception to reduce the bandwidth of chrominance components.
+[YUV](http://en.wikipedia.org/wiki/YUV) is a color space used for analog encoding of photos and videos that takes into account the range of human perception to reduce the bandwidth of chrominance components.

-The following code is an interesting opportunity to use [matrix](http://en.wikipedia.org/wiki/Matrix_(mathematics)) operations on GLSL to transform colors from one mode to the other one.
+The following code is an interesting opportunity to use matrix operations in GLSL to transform colors from one mode to another.

+____add some comments to the code below to describe what you're doing____

 <div class="codeAndCanvas" data="yuv.frag"></div>

-As you can see we are treating colors as vectors by multiplying them to matrices.
-In that way we “move” the values arround.
+As you can see we are treating colors as vectors by multiplying them with matrices.
+In that way we “move” the values around.

+____what have we learned in this chapter? what's coming next?____